In 2021, Mcdaniel College's tuition was $46,336 a year.

 Tuition at Mcdaniel College is the same for all students.

-Room and board at Mcdaniel College is $12,302 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $5,000.
+Room and board at Mcdaniel College costs $12,302 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the school dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $5,000.

 |2021 Total Tuition and Expenses|